Mechanistic insights into Z-ring formation and stability: A Langevin dynamics approach to FtsZ self-assembly: Results

-The change in mean size and shape of the active chiral chain can further be analyzed in terms of the mean radius of gyration, asphericity, and prolateness.
-For example, see Appendix-\ref{sec:size} and Fig.\ref{fig:shape1}.
+The change in mean size and shape of the active chiral chain, \dc{and the morphological transition,} can further be analyzed in terms of the mean radius of gyration, asphericity, and prolateness.
+As we mentioned before, the size and shape of a polymer can be quantified using the eigenvalues of the radius of gyration tensor, specifically using the radius of gyration $r_g$ (Eq.~\ref{eqn:Rg}) and prolateness $p$ (Eq.~\ref{eqn:S}).
+In addition, here we use the asphericity $ \mathfrak{a}$ of a configuration which is given by \bea \mathfrak{a} = \f{3}{2} \f{\sum_{i=1}^3 (\l_i - \f{\l_{tr}}{3})^2}{\l^2_{tr}} = 1 - 3 \f{\l_d}{\l^2_{tr}} \eea where $\l_d = \l_1 \l_2 + \l_2 \l_3 + \l_3 \l_1$.
+The mean asphericity $\la \mathfrak{a}\ra$ is obtained by averaging over steady-state configurations.
+For a perfect isotropy $\la \mathfrak{a}\ra=0$ and $\la p \ra=0$, and the asphericity $ \mathfrak{a}$ is bounded above and below $0\leq \mathfrak{a} \leq 1$.

+In Fig.~\ref{fig:shape1}$(a)$, we show the variation of all these parameters as activity increases at $\tilde\e=1$.
+For a wide range of activities ( $10^{-6} \leq Pe \leq 10^{-1}$) rings are stable with $\la r_g \ra$, $\la p \ra < 0$, $ \la \mathfrak{a} \ra >0$ remaining unchanged.
+Note that $\la \l_3\ra$ is a measure of ring thickness in the SCR phase.
+This also remains unchanged up to $Pe=0.1$.
+At high enough activity, $Pe > 0.1$, intersegment attraction gets overpowered by activity to break contacts between the monomers and destabilize the ring to an open helix state.
+Examples of the equilibrium ring and active rotating SCR are shown in \alert{Supplemental Movie 6,7}.
+In Fig.~\ref{fig:shape1}$(b)$, we show the variation of the same size and shape parameters as a function of $\tilde\e$ at a fixed $Pe=10^{-2}$.
+Increasing $\tilde\e$ shrinks the size $\la r_g \ra$.
+A clear crossover from ring to globule is captured by the vanishing of $\la p \ra$ and $ \la \mathfrak{a} \ra$. }